 Mouse acting erratically or is not moving properly

-There are lots of reasons why a computer mouse may not move properly or act erratically.
-Below is a full list of all the reasons as well as our recommended fixes.
+There are many reasons why a computer mouse may not be functioning properly.
+The following is a list of reasons for erratic mouse movement, as well as our recommended fixes.

 The mouse is not clean